The Dirichlet heat kernel in inner uniform domains: local results, compact domains and non-symmetric forms: Introduction

-Let $(M,g)$ be a complete Riemannian manifold equipped with its Riemannian measure $\mu$.
+Let $(M,g)$ be a complete Riemannian manifold equipped with its Riemannian measure $\mu$ and its Riemannian distance function.
 Let $U$ be an inner uniform domain in $M$ (for instance, if $M=\mathbb R^n$, bounded convex domains are inner uniform and the complement of any convex domain is inner uniform).
 Let $L$ be a second order differential operator on $M$ of the form

-where $\Delta$ is the Laplace-Beltrami operator on $M$, $X$ is a smooth vector field on $M$ (viewed as a differential operator acting on smooth functions $X: f\mapsto Xf=df(X)$) and $V$ is a smooth function on $M$ (viewed as multiplication operator).
+where $\Delta$ is the Laplace-Beltrami operator on $M$, $X$ is a smooth vector field on $M$ (viewed as a differential operator acting on smooth functions $X: f\mapsto Xf=df(X)$) and $V$ is a smooth function on $M$ (viewed as a multiplication operator).
 This particular structure of the differential operator $L$ is chosen here for convenience and illustrative purpose.
+Given a domain $U$ in $M$, let $d_U$ be the inner distance in $U$ (see Section \ref{sec-innermetric} below).

 Suppose that $M$ has non-negative Ricci curvature and $X=0, V=0$.
 Suppose also that $U$ is unbounded.
 Then \cite{GyryaSC} provides a global space-time two-sided estimate of the Dirichlet heat kernel $h^D_U(t,x,y)$ of the form